bismarkagyapong/podcast/README.md

-# 🎙️ Bismark Agyapong Podcast
+# 🎙️ GraceSignal Podcast

-Welcome to the **Bismark Agyapong Podcast**!
+Welcome to the **GraceSignal Podcast**!
 This podcast is dedicated to sharing **philosophical insights**, **wisdom quotes**, and uplifting **Christian content** to inspire and guide listeners toward personal and spiritual growth.

 ---

 ## 📖 About the Podcast

-The Bismark Agyapong Podcast delivers weekly episodes that explore topics such as:
+The GraceSignal Podcast delivers weekly episodes that explore topics such as:
 - Life-changing wisdom
 - Christian teachings and biblical insights
 - Philosophical reflections